 NOTE: Attendance at meetings is reported to the Hawaii State Homeless Programs Office on at least an annual basis and is one (1) of the criteria used to determine funding awards.

-Please mail your dues to: CAP TREASURER: Lori Ferrin
+Please mail all forms and your dues to:

-64-5308 lokua Pl.
+CAP TREASURER: Lori Ferrin 64-5308 lokua Pl.
 Kamuela, HI 96743 Igfconsultinghawaii@gmail.com